 4. Sri Lanka

-Channel Eye (SLRC) will broadcast the matches, with Star Sports channels also available for viewers in Sri Lanka.
-Disney+ Hotstar may extend streaming services to Sri Lanka, offering a seamless viewing experience for mobile and web users.
+Channel Eye (SLRC) will broadcast the matches, and Star Sports channels will also be available for viewers in Sri Lanka.
+Disney+ Hotstar may expand its streaming services to Sri Lanka, providing a seamless viewing experience for mobile and web users.

 5. Afghanistan

-Ariana Television Network (ATN) holds exclusive broadcasting rights for the 2025 Asia Cup, ensuring comprehensive coverage for Afghan fans.
-ATN’s digital platforms may offer streaming, though specific details are pending.
+Ariana Television Network (ATN) has exclusive broadcasting rights for the 2025 Asia Cup, ensuring extensive coverage for Afghan fans.
+ATN may offer streaming on its digital platforms, but specific details are still pending.
 Fans should check ATN’s website or app for updates.

 6. UAE (Host Nation)

 CricLife MAX, available on eLife TV and Switch TV, will broadcast all matches live in the UAE.
-STARZPLAY will bring the tournament’s livestreaming to the Middle East and North Africa (MENA) region, including the UAE, via its Sports bundle.
-A subscription to STARZPLAY’s Sports package (approximately USD 9.99/month) will likely be required.
+STARZPLAY will also provide livestreaming of the tournament to the Middle East and North Africa (MENA) region, including the UAE, through its Sports bundle.
+A subscription to STARZPLAY’s Sports package, which costs approximately USD 9.99 per month, will likely be required.

 7. United Kingdom

-TNT Sports (formerly BT Sport) will broadcast the Asia Cup 2025 live on TNT Sports 1, continuing its coverage of major cricket events.
-The TNT Sports app will provide live streaming for UK viewers.
-Disney+ Hotstar may also be available for subscribers in the UK, offering an alternative streaming option.
+TNT Sports, previously known as BT Sport, will broadcast the Asia Cup 2025 live on TNT Sports 1 as part of its coverage of major cricket events.
+UK viewers can also access live streaming through the TNT Sports app.
+Additionally, Disney+ Hotstar may be available to subscribers in the UK, providing an alternative streaming option.

 8. United States and Canada